 1. They called themselves the Mexica

-The Aztecs actually called themselves the ‘Mexica’ and spoke the Nahuatl language.
+The Aztec people actually called themselves the ‘Mexica’ and spoke the Nahuatl language.
 Some three million people continue to speak the indigenous language in central Mexico today.

 2. The Mexica originated from northern Mexico